General

 What is dynamic carrier orchestration?

 Dynamic carrier orchestration continuously scores carriers across cost, capacity, performance, emissions, and compliance, then autonomously allocates shipments in real time.
 When demand surges or conditions change, the system rebalances across owned fleets, contracted hauliers, and spot capacity without manual intervention.
-Platforms with 1,000+ native carrier integrations provide a larger optimization surface than manual allocation.
+Platforms with 1,000+ native carrier integrations — like Locus — provide a larger optimization surface than manual allocation.

 Why are European retail logistics costs increasing?

-Four structural factors drive rising European logistics costs: road freight costs up 15–20% since 2021 (Transport Intelligence), a 233,000-driver shortage with 21% positions unfilled (IRU, 2024), 25% empty running and 60% load factors indicating fleet inefficiency (Eurostat, European Commission), and regulatory compression from CSRD, the EU Clean Vehicle Directive, and the EU AI Act adding compliance requirements to every routing decision.
+Four structural factors drive rising European logistics costs: road freight costs up 15–20% since 2021 with contract rates at 136.9 in 2026 (Transport Intelligence / TI Insight), a 233,000-driver shortage with 21% positions unfilled (IRU, 2024), 25% empty running and 60% load factors indicating fleet inefficiency (Eurostat, European Commission), and regulatory compression from CSRD, the EU Clean Vehicle Directive, and the EU AI Act adding compliance requirements to every routing decision.
+Additionally, logistics warehouse completions are expected to hit a nine-year low in H2 2026 (CBRE), further constraining capacity.

 Nachiket leads Product Marketing at Locus, bringing over seven years of experience across financial analysis, corporate strategy, governance, and investor relations.
 With a multidisciplinary lens and strong analytical rigor, he shapes sharp narratives that connect business priorities with market perspectives.